Congo President Tshisekedi re-elected after contested poll | Politics

 Democratic Republic of Congo President Felix Tshisekedi has been re-elected for a second term after getting more than 73% of the vote in a Dec.
 20 poll, the country's election commission CENI said on Sunday.
 The declaration of the result follows days of opposition complaints about the way the election was conducted.

-Cheers erupted from Tshisekedi's supporters present at the declaration after Kadima announced that Tshisekedi was provisionally elected.
-Speaking to hundreds who gathered at his campaign headquarters after the announcement, Tshisekedi, flanked by his wife and mother, thanked supporters and promised to speed up programmes during his second term to tackle inequalities.

-"You believed in my commitment not to spare any effort so that our country will retake its rightful place, and so that the Congolese people will recover their pride and dignity in belonging to this country," he said.
-"You believed in my fight against inequalities that have for a long time characterized our society," he said.

-Rival political parties, candidates and those mandated by them have two days to challenge the outcome of the election at the Constitutional Court.
+Political parties, candidates and those mandated by them have two days to challenge the outcome of the election at the Constitutional Court.
 The court then has seven days to rule on the case and proclaim the final result.
-Opposition frontrunner Moise Katumbi, who came second with 18%, has already ruled out mounting a legal challenge to the results, citing an alleged lack of independence of state institutions.
+Opposition frontrunner Moise Katumbi, who came second with 18%, has already ruled out mounting a legal challenge to CENI's results, citing the alleged lack of independence of state institutions.

 Other opposition candidates have not clarified whether they will challenge the results.
 Earlier on Sunday a group of nine opposition presidential candidates, including Katumbi, and six leaders of political parties asked supporters to take to the streets to protest after the release of the provisional results.